Read the Canada Graduate Scholarships-Master’s Program (CGS M) description before you complete the application.

 Your selections and entries in the following sections may be used for identification purposes, to determine eligibility, to assign your application to reviewers and/or to evaluate your application.

 The title will be used for publication purposes.
-It should describe the research for which you are seeking support.
+It should describe the research to be carried out during your graduate program.
 It should not contain a company or trade name.
 Spell out scientific symbols and acronyms.

 Field of Research

-A single selection must be made even if your proposed research is inter- or multidisciplinary in nature, and/or appears to span the mandates of two or more of the federal research granting agencies.
+A single selection must be made even if your proposed research is inter- or multidisciplinary in nature and/or appears to span the mandates of two or more of the federal granting agencies.
 Additional information on mandate and subject matter eligibility is available on Science.gc.ca.

-Each university has an agency-specific allocation for the CGS M Program.
-Universities are responsible for ensuring that successful recipients are funded by the most relevant agency.
+Each institution has an agency-specific allocation for the CGS M Program.
+Institutions are responsible for ensuring that successful applicants are funded by the most relevant agency.

-University administrators may override the applicants’ selections for Field of Research if it is deemed to be incorrect.
-Applicants can contact the graduate studies office at the appropriate university for guidance.
+Scholarships Liaison Officers at institutions may modify the applicants’ selections for Field of Research if they are deemed to be incorrect.
+Applicants can contact the Faculty of Graduate Studies (or its equivalent) at the appropriate institution for guidance.